Tijani Belaïd

-Tijani Belaïd (تيجاني بلعيد; born 6 September 1987) is a professional footballer who most recently played for Vysočina Jihlava in the Czech National Football League as an attacking midfielder.
-Born in France, he represented the Tunisia national team at international level.
+Tijani Belaïd (تيجاني بلعيد; born 6 September 1987) is a professional footballer who plays as an attacking midfielder for Championnat National 2 club Créteil.
+Born in France, he played for the Tunisia national team at international level.

 Club career

-Born in Paris, Île-de-France, Belaïd started his career at Paris FC, close to his birthplace.
+Born in Paris, France, Belaïd started his career at Paris FC, close to his birthplace.

 Inter Milan

-In 2004, he signed for Internazionale's Primavera side.
+In 2004, Belaïd signed for Inter Milan Primavera side.
 The first Serie A appearance of Belaïd was in the last match of 2004–05 season, against Reggina Calcio.

 In January 2007, Belaïd was loaned to PSV Eindhoven, but did not feature for the first team.

 Slavia Prague

 In the summer of 2007, Belaïd was sent on loan to Slavia Prague.
 With the Czech team he scored his first goal in the UEFA Champions League on 19 September 2007.
 However, in October he was demoted to train with the club's 'B' team after disciplinary problems.
 Coach Karel Jarolím stated: "I think he needs to think above all about his behaviour off the pitch, I don't like his attitude when he doesn't play or when he comes on as a substitute".
 A month later, Belaïd was taken back to the main squad.

 In January 2008, while preparing for the 2008 African Cup of Nations with the Tunisian national team, he was involved in a car crash, which resulted in the deaths of three people.
 He was kept in custody for several days, but was later cleared of any charges by the court.
 Belaïd finished the 2007–08 season with 15 league appearances for Slavia, in which he scored four goals.

 In July 2008, Slavia Prague used an option to buy him from Internazionale for undisclosed fee.
 Belaïd signed a three-year contract.
 In February 2010, he was trialed at Mladá Boleslav to finalize a possible loan, however the trial was unsuccessful, and he returned to Slavia Prague.

 In 2011, Belaïd was released by Slavia Prague, having made 49 league appearances and scored 11 goals during his permanent spell at the club.